 Wider comments linked catapulting to broader anti-social behaviour issues, including drug use and alcohol-related nuisance in parks and open spaces.

-There is still a bit of work to do on the legislation – but my view – introduction and enforcement asap.
+There is still a bit of work to do on this legislation – but my view – introduction and enforcement asap please.